Maffey/mind-corner/README.md

 A CLI app to help you take care of your mental health.

-## Modules (WIP)
+## Modules

 Following modules are supported:

 - Meditation Timer
 - Gratitiude Journal
 - Mood Tracker
-- Breathing Guide (not yet)
+- Breathing Guide

-Additionally, you can take a look at your data through Data Analysis module (WIP).
+Additionally, you can take a look at your data through Data Analysis module (not finished yet).